 - Manage It.

-The “Create It” phase of the Journey is the inflection point where “thinking” turns to “doing.”
-The Create It stage is where the initial creation of presence, brand and product takes place.
+This phase is the inflection point where “thinking” turns to “doing”.
+Therefore, it is where the initial creation of presence, brand and product takes place.

 It’s important to remember that the Create It stage is a point on the Journey, and is not an end in and of itself.
 The path of the Journey is progressive and iterative.